 In our first project, we consulted to the Jostyn family in Hamilton, MA.
-We helped them to make their home, small-scale farm, woodlands, and wetlands more environmental, to activate more of their potential to grow food and benefit others, and to make spiritual, relational, and environmental commitments and connections.
+We helped them to 1) make spiritual, relational, and environmental commitments and connections.
+2) make their home, small-scale farm, woodlands, and wetlands more sustainable, and 3) activate more of their potential to grow food and benefit others.

 Conceptually